Liuqiran/liuqiran.github.io/content/en/2025-06-general-santos-city/index.md

 Services were conducted in Visayan.
 I met Jirehson, who said he was introverted and always nervous talking with others.
 Though he claimed this, he was the one who approached me and helped translate topics intuitively - he was the friendliest person I met here.
 Faith supports him now, and that's what a real faithful soul looks like.
 It feels like a lost child finding their way home.

 I had many conversations with Leslie.
 I told her that Jirehson considered her one of the smartest girls here.
-She disagreed, she responded to that question remarkably well.
+She disagreed, and she responded to that question remarkably well.
 When she said "再见" , I really appreciated it.
 She was the  local I knew who could pop out many Chinese words.
 She gave me a letter, asking me to open it only after boarding the plane.

 Three days went by so fast.
 I am one of the seeds dispersed from the dandelion, but what I already see is branches that have taken root and sprouted, growing into a forest.
 Until now, it's my best memory of life in the Philippines.